shivannis/xandr-docs-public/xandr-docs/articles/invest/update-splits.md

 ---
-title : Microsoft Invest - Update Splits description : Learn to edit a split.
+title : Microsoft Invest - Update Splits description : Learn to edit, duplicate, Activate/Deactivate, delete and remove all splits.
 ---

 # Microsoft Invest - update splits

+The below topics cover all that you can do to update splits.

 ## Edit a split